RanerJSS/RRG_predictor/README.md

 # RRG_predictor
-RRGPredictor a texmining-based tool for predicting pathogen-associated molecular pattern receptors (PRRs) and Resistance (R) proteins
+RRGPredictor is a texmining-based tool for predicting molecular pattern receptors (PRRs) and R proteins

 **Note**